Rigidity of stable minimal hypersurfaces in asymptotically flat spaces: Improving decay from tangent cone uniqueness

 \subsection{From H\"older decay of the gradient to optimal decay}

-In this subsection, we assume that $|\nabla u|\leq C |x'|^{-\alpha}$ (in asymptotically flat coordinates $\left\{x\right\}$) for some positive $\alpha$ and we indicate how an asymptotic expansion for $u$ can be obtained.
-First of all, let us observe that by our assumption we also get $|\nabla\nabla u|\leq C|x'|^{-1-\alpha}$ and that the higher derivatives decay correspondingly.
+In this subsection, we assume that $|\nabla^2_{\Pi} u|\leq C |x'|^{-1-\alpha}$ (in asymptotically flat coordinates $\left\{x\right\}$) for some $\alpha\in (0,1)$ and we indicate how an asymptotic expansion for $u$ can be obtained.
+First of all, let us observe that by our assumption we also get $|u|+|x'||\nabla_{\Pi} u|\leq C|x'|^{1-\alpha}$.
 Moreover, based on the fact that we are working with asymptotically flat data, all of the previous statements can be phrased in terms of Euclidean derivatives in asymptotically flat coordinates.
 A simple computation shows that the function $u$ solves a quasi-linear elliptic problem of the form

 where $\nu_{0}=\frac{\left(-\partial u, 1\right)}{\sqrt{1+|\partial u|^{2}}}$ is, as usual, the Euclidean unit normal and $\mathcal{R}$ is a remainder term such that